Structure recovery for partially observed discrete Markov random fields on graphs under not necessarily positive

 \section{Estimation and model selection}

 Suppose we (partially) observe an independent sample with size $n$ of the random field $\{X_v\colon v\in V\}$ with distribution $\P$.
 Let $\{V_n\}_{n\in\N}$ be a sequence of finite subsets of $V$ and denote by $x^{(i)}_{v}$ the value obtained at the vertex $v$ on the $i$-th observation of the sample.
 When $V$ is finite we assume, without loss of generality, that $V_n=V$ for all $n\in\N$.
-If $V$ is infinite, we assume either that $V_n$ is constant and sufficiently large to contain a given node $v$ of interest and its neighborhood $\nei(v)$ or that $V_n\nearrow V$ when $n\to\infty$.
-In the last case, as $\nei(v)$ is assumed to be finite, $V_n$ will eventually contain this set.
+If $V$ is infinite, we assume $V_n\nearrow V$ when $n\to\infty$; then, as $\nei(v)$ is assumed to be finite, $V_n$ will eventually contain the set $\{v\}\cup\{\nei(v)\}$.
 The structure estimation problem consists on determining the set of neighbors $\nei(v)$ for some target nodes $v$ belonging to a finite set, based on the partial sample $\{x_v^{(1:n)}\colon v\in V_n\}$.
 Recovering the neighbors of a set of nodes enables us to recover the induced sub-graph of $G$ over this set, as we prove in Corollary~\ref{cor:main2}.

 Given a vertex $v \in V_n$ and a set $W\subset V_n$ not containing $v$, the operator $N(a_v,a_W)$ will denote the number of occurrences of the event

 in the sample.
 That is

 The conditional likelihood function of $X_v$ given $X_W=a_W$, for a set of parameters $\{q_a\colon a\in A\}$, is then